Chelan, Washington, US

 extended effort to clear it.
 At lower flows, there is a small eddy on river right against the

-cliff after Pile-up that you can catch but it becomes more unstable at higher flow (video of Pile Up).
+cliff after Pile-up that you can catch but it becomes more unstable at higher flow.

 - Final Plunge.
 This last challenge is a sharp drop and hole between two pinching walls; much